 Summer sessions at Slippery Rock University are scheduled over a twelve week period (Full Summer) or as follows: Pre-session (two and one-half weeks), Session I (four weeks), Session II (four weeks), Summer Term (eight weeks), and Post- Session for Internships and Student Teaching.
-Information on the summer sessions is made available through an online summer schedule/bulletin, which may be accessed from the Academic Records and Summer School website in mid-March.
+Information on the summer sessions is made available through an online summer schedule/bulletin, which may be accessed from the Academic Records and Registration website in mid-March.

 Students may enroll for up to 6 credits in Pre-session, 7 credits in Sessions I and II and 12 credits in Full Summer, Summer Term and Post-Session.
 Undergraduates may take more than 18 credits for all sumemr sessions combined.

 Winter session runs between fall and spring semesters.
 All courses are offered online, at the Regional Learning Alliance or off-campus (internships).
 Students are permitted to take up to 7 credits in Winter session.
 Information on Winter session is made available through a Winter session website in early November.